 - Remove and destroy any plants with serious infection (see Fall Garden Cleanup).

 - Choose resistant varieties whenever possible.

-Tip: The systemic action of Organocide Plant Doctor moves throughout the entire plant to treat fungal diseases.
+- The systemic action of Organocide® Plant Doctor moves throughout the entire plant to treat common disease problems.
 Mix 3/4 tsp per gallon of water and apply to foliage.
 Spray to run-off, as required for disease control.

 An eco-friendly systemic for use on turf, fruit trees, vegetables and more!